 Blue Lagoon Spa

 This mineral-rich attraction is minutes from the Keflavik International airport.
 There are many spa options available due to the geothermic forces and many natural elements.
 The lagoon is man-made and renewed every two days with fresh water.
-Some people think this spot is too crowded, but it’s a nice stop on your way to the airport.
+Some people think this spot is too crowded, but it’s a nice stop when you first arrive in the country and on your way to the airport.
+The morning is less crowded and reservations are required.

 Located in a popular peninsula, the Fjords are breathtaking.
 You need to plan well and leave time to really explore all this area has to offer, like the Icelandic Sea Monster Museum or the famous Látrabjarg cliff.
 There is a ton to experience in this mountainous remote area and plenty to keep you busy while you explore.